awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/6.3-readiness-check-websites/_index.en.md

 {{% /notice %}}

+{{% notice warning %}}

+IMPORTANT: Please make sure that there are no space symbols at the end of your health check id left when copied via a clipboard.
+If an invisible space left, it's not detected as an invalid resource name, but the readines  check will remain in the "Unknown" state.
+If this does happen, return to your resource set and delete the extra spaces or other invisible characters.

+{{% /notice %}}

-Construct the ARNs with the health check IDs that you created in Step 4 above, substituting the IDs from your health checks for **YOUR_HEALTH_CHECK_ID** :
+Construct the ARNs with the health check IDs that you created in Step 3 above, substituting the IDs from your health checks for **YOUR_HEALTH_CHECK_ID**:

 {{< img step-5c.png >}}